 microsoft-edge -version

-For those interested in previewing upcoming features, you can install the beta or developer versions of Microsoft Edge.
+Those interested in previewing upcoming features can install the beta or developer versions of Microsoft Edge.
 However, remember that these versions may have bugs and aren’t recommended for daily use.
 To install these versions, use the following commands:

 Microsoft Edge Beta: